 Breakfast time is absolute chaos in our household, so I always opt for quick and easy meals.
-Breakfast smoothies and cereals win most mornings and they literally take mere minutes to prepare.
+Smoothies and cereals win most mornings, and they literally take mere minutes to prepare.

 I spend a few hours at the beginning of my week baking scrolls, muffins, mini pizzas and quiches ready to freeze for school lunches.
 Being well prepared helps us stay on track and makes it so much easier on those chaotic school mornings.
 I always include some cheese slices and yoghurt in the kids’ lunch boxes for quick, healthy snacks.

 At dinner time, anything topped with cheese is a winner in this household!
 We tried a variety of new recipes from The Dairy Kitchen and stuck with some family favourites like lasagne, pasta bake and BBQ Pizzas.

 The favourite recipes as voted by my kids

 I love this recipe, and so do my kids.
 It literally takes minutes to make and can be used in so many different ways.
 We used the dough to make mini pizzas, scrolls and cheese & bacon rolls.

 - Mix all ingredients together and allow the dough to rest for 5-10 minutes.

 - Roll out dough for pizza bases, scrolls or rolls and top with your favourite ingredients.